Triangular trade: The Atlantic triangular slave trade

 The first leg of the triangle was from a European port to one in West Africa (then known as the "Slave Coast"), in which ships carried supplies for sale and trade, such as copper, cloth, trinkets, slave beads, guns and ammunition.
 When the ship arrived, its cargo would be sold or bartered for slaves.
 Ports that exported these enslaved people from Africa include Ouidah, Lagos, Aného (Little Popo), Grand-Popo, Agoué, Jakin, Porto-Novo, and Badagry.
 These ports traded slaves who were supplied from African communities, tribes and kingdoms, including the Alladah and Ouidah, which were later taken over by the Dahomey kingdom.

 On the second leg, ships made the journey of the Middle Passage from Africa to the New World.
-Many slaves died of disease in the crowded holds of the slave ships.
+Over the whole transatlantic slave trade, an estimated 12 to 13% of slaves died of disease or in slave rebellions on board the slave ships before completing their trip, with the rate on individual voyages varying markedly.
+The average number of slaves carried in one ship is just over 300.
 Once the ship reached the New World, enslaved survivors were sold in the Caribbean or the American colonies.
 The ships were then prepared to get them thoroughly cleaned, drained, and loaded with export goods for a return voyage, the third leg, to their home port, from the West Indies the main export cargoes were sugar, rum, and molasses; from Virginia, tobacco and hemp.
 The ship then returned to Europe to complete the triangle.